ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 lyt = aprx.listLayouts()[0]
 S51MapFrame = lyt.listElements('MAPFRAME_ELEMENT')[0]
 ```
-I used it in an interactive map frame element to return only map frame elements because there are many
+I used it in an interactive map frame element to return only map frame elements because there are many different types of elements and objects that may be found in a layout like legends, text, arrows, scrollbars, etc.

+-